Sandy Stone (artist): Performance art, theater, and film

 In 1999, she appeared in Gendernauts: A Journey Through Shifting Identities, a film by Monika Treut featuring Texas Tomboy, Susan Stryker, and Hida Viloria, a group of artists in San Francisco who live between the poles of conventional gender identities.

 In 2006, Stone began touring a theatrical performance titled The Neovagina Monologues, modeled on the work of Spalding Gray, although the title is a tribute to a work by Eve Ensler.

 Influence

 As of 2007, "The Empire Strikes Back" had been translated into twenty-seven languages and had been cited in hundreds of publications.
 Per the founder of the publication, it also provided the inspiration for TransSisters: The Journal of Transsexual Feminism.

 In 2011, Indiana University Bloomington hosted a conference honoring the twentieth anniversary of the publication of "The Empire Strikes Back".
 Stone was guest of honor, and while onstage commented "Last year I was invited to a conference about my work on four days' notice.
 I asked why they waited until the last minute, and they said they would have invited me sooner, but because I was considered a founder of the field they assumed I was dead.
 I'm not."

-In 2024, she was inducted into the National Women's Hall of Fame.
+In 2024, she became the first openly transgender woman inducted into the National Women's Hall of Fame.